Golden Agri Resources Ltd

 -

-The company provides a list of pesticides and bio-pesticides used per ha in 2021.
+The company only reports the list of pesticides and bio-pesticides used per ha in 2023.
+A list of chemical fertilisers used by the company is not reported.

 -